-Centerville Healthcare Center is a small government-owned nursing home located in Centerville, Texas.
-It looks like this facility is a well below average nursing home.
-A score in this range indicates we found a few red flags.
-At the end of the day, we'd struggle to recommend this nursing home.
-The only positive thing we can say about this facility is that it did not receive any F's in in any of the major categories.
-More information about these categories is available below.
+Centerville Healthcare Center is a small nursing home located in Centerville, Texas.
+It looks like this facility is a subpar nursing home.
+A grade in this range suggests we found a few red flags.
+Based on our assessment, we'd struggle to recommend this nursing home.
+The only positive thing we can really say about this facility is that it didn't receive any F's in in any of the major categories.
+More information about its category grades is available below.

 Centerville Healthcare Center